calculix/CalculiX-Examples/Scripts/README.md

 replaced (pre-processing):
   * Variable definitions are copied verbatim to the output (for reference/documentation).
   * Expressions are replaced by their result.
+  * Any valid Python expressions can be used.
+The math module is already imported (`from math import *`), you can use all math functions without prefix.

 |                 | `<filename>.par` |`<filename>` |